SPEAKER

 United States Steel Corporation

-David B. Burritt was appointed President and Chief Executive Officer of United States Steel Corporation in May 2017.
-At that time, Mr. Burritt was also named to the company’s Board of Directors.
-He had been elected President and Chief Operating Officer in February 2017 with executive responsibility for all aspects of the company’s day-to-day business in the United States and Central Europe.
-Mr. Burritt joined U. S. Steel in September 2013 to serve as Executive Vice President and Chief Financial Officer with responsibility for all aspects of the company’s strategic and financial matters.
-Prior to joining U. S. Steel, Mr. Burritt, served as Chief Financial Officer at Caterpillar Inc.
+David B. Burritt was appointed president and chief executive officer of United States Steel Corporation in May 2017.
+At that time, Burritt was also named to the company’s board of directors.
+He had been elected president and chief operating officer in February 2017 with executive responsibility for all aspects of the company’s day-to-day business in the United States and Central Europe.

-Mr. Burritt was born in St. Louis, Missouri.
-He earned a bachelor’s degree in accounting in 1977 from Bradley University in Peoria.
-Mr. Burritt received a master’s degree in business administration from the University of Illinois in Champaign in 1990.
-Mr. Burritt serves on the board of directors for Lockheed Martin and the National Safety Council and serves on the Executive Committee of the worldsteel.
+Burritt serves on the board of directors for Lockheed Martin and the National Safety Council and serves on the executive committee of worldsteel.
 He is also a member of The Business Council and a member of the G100.

 RON ASHBURN